 Houston Healthcare experienced a significant cybersecurity incident on March 3, 2023, disrupting several of its operations.
 While the full details of the attack are still being investigated, the organization utilized backup processes and collaborated with third-party experts to restore systems and ensure patient care continued without major interruptions.
 This incident emphasizes the growing risks faced by healthcare institutions, particularly as they manage critical data and services.

-The breach led to operational delays, financial losses, and reputational damage, as it highlighted the vulnerability of healthcare organizations to cyber threats.
+The breach led to operational delays, financial losses, and reputational damage, highlighting the vulnerability of healthcare organizations to cyber threats.
 In response, Houston Healthcare strengthened its internal cybersecurity protocols, leveraging external expertise to investigate the breach and improve the overall security posture.
 As recovery efforts continue, the incident serves as a reminder of the importance of continuous threat monitoring and incident response planning in safeguarding sensitive healthcare data.

 Colonial Pipeline